stevector/d8trainingtheme/README.md

 ## Noon - 1pm: Lunch!

-## 1pm - 2pm: Multidev / Group work
+## 1pm - 2pm: Multidev / group work

 This time will start with a demonstration of Pantheon's [Multidev] feature which allows for additional development environments to be created per git branch.
 After the demonstration, attendees will be split into groups.
 Group members will make Multidev branches on each other's test sites and merge them to the master branch.